NJIT-Highlander-Racing-Electrical/.github/1. Learning/README.md

 ## [1.
 Getting Started with Arduino IDE](https://github.com/NJIT-Highlander-Racing-Electrical/.github/blob/main/1.%20Learning/1.%20Arduino-IDE.md)

 Arduino is a very common open-source electronics platform in the ECE world.
-Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
+Arduino boards are able to read inputs - light on a sensor, a finger on a button, or an email received - and turn it into an output - activating a motor, turning on an LED, publishing something online.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.
 To do so you use the Arduino programming language and the Arduino Software (IDE).

 #### *What is an IDE?*